-Since the invention of computers, the human-computer interaction has gone through stages including keyboard-mouse and touch screen.
-At the same time, user interface has been undergoing tremendous changes in the recent years.
-Voice interface is gradually replacing GUI, and quickly becoming a common part of in-vehicle experiences.
+Since the invention of computers, the norm of human-computer interaction has gone through various stages: from keyboard-mouse interaction to touch screen, to name a few.
+Meanwhile, user interface has undergone tremendous changes in the recent years.
+Voice interface is gradually replacing Graphic User Interface, and quickly becoming a common part of in-vehicle experiences.

 Products that use voice as the primary interface are becoming popular by the day and the number of users has continued to grow.
 This case study explores the the application of Voice Interface in automotive field.

 Voice input as a form of human-computer interaction is intuitive for users.
-Users are not limited to specific grammatical rules when they interact with the system, and they can construct the inputs in differents ways just like how they do in conversations with humans.
+Users are not limited to specific grammatical rules when they interact with the system, and they can construct the inputs in different ways just like how they do so in conversations with humans.

 This case study explores the use of voice interface in the context of autonomous driving.